ncbi/HYDROID/INSTALL.md

 ## On Ubuntu Linux (v16.04) with Continuum Anaconda Python

-First, install Anaconda with Python2.7 from [https://www.continuum.io](https://www.continuum.io) Do not forget to add Anaconda to your PATH.
-Then open terminal an execute following commands.
+First, install Miniconda with Python2.7 from [https://conda.io/miniconda.html](https://conda.io/miniconda.html) Do not forget to add Miniconda to your PATH.
+Then open bash terminal an execute following commands.
 ~~~~
 #download HYDROID
 wget https://github.com/ncbi/HYDROID/archive/v0.0.2.tar.gz